art-core/consul-leader-election/README.md

   Name of the session, which will be used to acquire the key (`-key`).
 (Default: `-key`)

+`-session-lock-delay`

+  The session's lock-delay time in seconds.
+(Default: 1)

 `-health-check`

   Health checks, which will be used for the session. (`serfHealth` is set by default)